strongbrain001/2021SummerDGMD-S-17-finalProject/README.md

  **Wen Zhe Xian**

- Instruction for Software installation is in installation.md
+Instruction for Software installation on Jetson nano is in installation.md

+No software installation needed since we could access the jetson through the web

 **1. Introduction:** Build a waveshare jetBot AI kit based on Nvidia Jetson Nano 4GB.